Lisp-Stat/documentation/content/en/docs/Overview/_index.md

 several films prior the rise of Pixar.
-One of the first statistical systems developed, [XLisp-Stat](https://en.wikipedia.org/wiki/XLispStat), was a contemporary until the primary author joined the 'R Core' group.
+One of the first statistical systems developed, [XLisp-Stat](https://en.wikipedia.org/wiki/XLispStat), was a contemporary to R until the primary author joined the 'R Core' group.

 ## Raisons d'être {#raisons-d-être}